AuReMe/esmecata/README.md

 The `esmecata_metadata_workflow.json` retrieves metadata about Uniprot release at the time of the query, the command used and its duration.

-`stat_number_workflow.tsv` is a tabulated file contaning the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.
+`stat_number_workflow.tsv` is a tabulated file containing the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.